-- New hiring practices that actively recruit from community, require racially diverse interview panels, and ask equity-focused questions in interviews. - Community-directed meal and grocery programs in a variety of cultural cuisines developed in partnership with grassroots organizations. - The Age- and Disability-Friendly SF Task Force spanning departments, service systems, and sectors to improve our City systems and spaces for older adults and people with disabilities.
+- New hiring practices that actively recruit from community, require racially diverse interview panels, and ask equity-focused questions in interviews. - Community-directed meal and grocery programs in a variety of cultural cuisines developed during the pandemic and sustained in partnership with grassroots organizations. - The Age- and Disability-Friendly SF Task Force spanning departments, service systems, and sectors to improve our City systems and spaces for older adults and people with disabilities.